-The incidence of prostate cancer is also higher in families with breast cancer, and patients with BRCA1 or BRCA2 mutations appear to have a twofold- fivefold increased risk.
-Other inherited disorders like Lynch syndrome and Fanconi anemia also carry an increased risk for prostate cancer. ,
+The incidence of prostate cancer is also higher in families with breast cancer, and patients with BRCA1 or BRCA2 mutations appear to have a twofold to fivefold increased risk.
+Other inherited disorders, such as Lynch syndrome and Fanconi anemia, are also associated with increased risk for prostate cancer.,

-Obesity: In the Cancer Prevention Study II Nutrition Cohort that included 69,991 men, the risk for fatal prostate cancer was roughly 55% greater in men whose body mass indices (BMI) fell between 30 and 35, compared with men at a BMI below 25.
-In men treated with prostatectomy, obesity was also significantly associated with treatment failure.
+Obesity: In the Cancer Prevention Study II Nutrition Cohort that included 69,991 men, the risk for fatal prostate cancer was roughly 55% greater in men whose body mass indices (BMI) were between 30 and 35, compared with men with a BMI below 25.
+In men treated by prostatectomy, obesity was also significantly associated with treatment failure.
 Obesity-related diseases (e.g., insulin resistance syndrome) appear to double the risk for prostate cancer.

 High blood concentrations of IGF-1: IGF-I concentrations are associated with cancer risk and are influenced by both body weight and certain dietary intakes, as described in Nutritional Considerations below.